gustav0x/smartcontracts/README.md

 # smartcontracts

 eCheck<br />
-is a smart contract for post-dated check solutions, this solution allows to endorse (transfer) partial amounts.
+is a smart contract for post-dated check solution, this solution allows to endorse (transfer) partial amounts.